ABOUT PSYCHOLOGIST, EMILY BURTON

 PROFESSIONAL AFFILIATIONS & MEMBERSHIPS

 Emily as a practising psychologist, is registered with the Australian Health Practitioner Regulation Agency (AHPRA).
-As a psychologist in clinical practice, Emily adheres to the professional codes of the Australian Psychological Society and Psychologists Registration Board of Victoria.
+Emily offers telehealth psychology services in a clinical setting and adheres to the professional codes of the Australian Psychological Society and Psychologists Registration Board of Victoria.

 Therapeutic Approach

-Emily’s objective in clinical practice is to adopt a client-centred approach to therapy whilst drawing on a variety of evidence-based strategies and tools to help facilitate positive change for her clients.
-Emily works collaboratively with her clients to improve their life satisfaction, health and well-being.
+Emily’s objective in a clinical setting is to adopt a client-centred approach to therapy whilst drawing on a variety of evidence-based therapy strategies and tools to help facilitate positive change for her clients.
+Emily works collaboratively with her clients to improve their life satisfaction, mental health and well-being.

 Emily provides her clients with a safe and non-judgmental space.
 She enjoys helping her clients to understand past and present difficulties but also identifies and taps into her client’s inner strengths and values.